jhwong97/wqd7008-distributed-computing-project/README.md

-# Implementation of Parallel and Distributed Compunting in Data Processing Works with HTCondor.
+# Implementation of Parallel and Distributed Computing in Data Processing Works with HTCondor.
 ## Table of Contents
 1. [Distributed Architecture Framework](#distributed-architecture-framework)
 2. [Project Data processing Workflow](#project-data-processing-workflow)